British rock music: New rave

 With developments in computer technology and music software advanced, it became possible to create high quality music using little more than a single laptop computer.
 This resulted in a massive increase in the amount of home-produced electronic music available to the general public via the expanding internet, and new forms of performance such as laptronica and live coding.
 In Britain the combination of indie with American pioneered dance-punk was dubbed new rave in publicity for Klaxons and the term was picked up and applied by the NME to a number of bands, including Trash Fashion, New Young Pony Club, Hadouken!, Late of the Pier, Test Icicles, and Shitdisco forming a scene with a similar visual aesthetic to earlier raves.

-Early 2020s
+The Windmill scene

-In the mid-to-late 2010s and early 2020s, a new wave of post-punk bands from Britain and Ireland emerged.
-The groups in this scene have been described with the term "Crank Wave" by NME and The Quietus in 2019, and as "Post-Brexit New Wave" by NPR writer Matthew Perpetua in 2021.
-Perpetua describes the groups in the scene as "U.K. bands that kinda talk-sing over post-punk music, and sometimes it's more like post-rock."
-Many of the acts are associated with producer Dan Carey and his record label Speedy Wunderground, and with The Windmill, an all-ages music venue in Brixton, London.
-Artists that have been identified as part of the style include Black Midi, Squid, Black Country, New Road, Dry Cleaning, Shame, Sleaford Mods, Fontaines D.C., The Murder Capital, Idles and Yard Act.
+In the mid-to-late 2010s and early 2020s, a new wave of post-punk bands from England emerged.
+The groups in this scene have now identified as being part of the Windmill scene, due to their formation at the venue of the same name in Brixton.
+Described by NPR writer Matthew Perpetua in 2021 as "bands that kinda talk-sing over post-punk music, and sometimes it's more like post-rock."
+Many of the acts are associated with producer Dan Carey and his record label Speedy Wunderground, which have also earned it the title of "Speedy Scene", with other names including "Crank Wave" and "Post-Brexit New Wave" Artists that have been identified as part of the scene include Black Midi, Squid, Black Country, New Road, Dry Cleaning, Shame, Fontaines D.C., Yard Act.
+Described by the Ramapo College of New Jersey's Ramapo News in 2025 as "easily the most significant movement in rock music in the past decade", Windmill scene bands have achieved important commercial success, with Black Country, New Road's Ants From Up There album debuting at No. 3 on the UK Albums Chart.